Praneeth-18/kube-burner-demo/README.md

   --uuid demo-run-001
 ```

-kube-burner workflow:
+What happens during the run:
-1. Pre-pull images via a temporary DaemonSet.
+1. kube-burner pre-pulls images via a DaemonSet for faster pod start-up.
-2. Deploy backend and frontend.
+2. The backend, frontend, and Prometheus deploy; `baselinePause` gives you time to poke around.
-3. Pause for the baseline window (`baselinePause`).
+3. The load generator deployment starts and runs for `loadPause` + `RUN_DURATION_SECONDS`.
-4. Deploy the load generator; it drives traffic until `loadPause` elapses (or `RUN_DURATION_SECONDS` is hit).
-Afterwards the pods stay up so dashboards remain accessible until you scale them down.
+4. After `loadPause`, kube-burner patches the backend to `backendScaleReplicas` (default 2) so you can watch recovery.
-5. After the `loadPause` window, kube-burner runs a patch job that scales the backend deployment to `backendScaleReplicas` (default 2) so you can demonstrate recovery under load—tune `loadPause` in `.env` if you want that scale-up to happen sooner or later.
+5. `loadScaleDelay` seconds later, kube-burner deletes the load generator deployment, letting traffic wind down automatically.

-6. Finally, a delete job waits `loadScaleDelay` (default 30 s) and removes the load generator deployment so traffic winds down automatically.
+Adjust the delays or replica targets in `.env` to explore different stories (longer spikes, later recovery, etc.).

 ---
-## 7. Observe via port-forward
+## 7. Observe the system via port-forward

-While the namespace exists:
+While the namespace exists (`app-demo-<uuid>`):

 - **Frontend UI**
   ```bash